gabiudrescu/website/content/post/8-monofony/index.md

 But starting a new project can be a long and tedious job.
 If you have a great idea you want to put out there in the wild as soon as possible to get feedback and it takes you a full day only to setup such basic functionalities, such as login, forget password or user registration, the enthusiasm will soon fade away.
 And who wants to do a full setup for continuous integration every single time you start something new?

+# What is Monofony?

+Monofony is a

 Starting a new Symfony application with Monofony allows you to work faster by using built-in functionalities from Sylius, whether you are building a backend, an API or a full stack application.
 You wil save a lot of time by just properly configuring grids and forms.

-## Some assumptions
+# Some assumptions

-Most of the times, you will need to manage different kind of users.
-So, in our demo we will have:
+Most of the times, you will need to manage different kind of users:

  - administrators, who will be able to access back office
  - and customers, who will use the public part of the application / website